unityfire/alexa-ha/INSTALL.md

 - IMPORTANT!
 Save these changes, but you do not need to continue on to fully publishing the app!
 Your new custom Service & Skill is now setup to control ONLY YOUR HOME!
 Do not make it public.
 - Say 'Alexa, open Jarvis' (or whatever your 'Invocation Name' is) and get started!

-NOTE:  If you change the Alexa-HA files or config.js, you may need to restart the service(s) and upload the Skill changes to the [Amazon Developer Portal] before all changes will take effect!
+NOTE:  If you change the Alexa-HA files, including config.js, you need to restart the service(s) and re-upload the Interaction Model to the [Amazon Developer Portal] before all changes will take effect!

+Additional considerations:
+- Lock down your webserver as much as possible, only allow the AWS ASK IP's to access Alexa-HA (which may vary!)
+- Enable production server flags to hide version numbers
+- Setup fail2ban, to proactively block clients by IP which make too many requests to the service in a short period of time
+- Avoid running everything on a single box!
+We do not recommend exposing your Home Automation controller directly to the internet!

 [//]: #